mitulsavani/cv/README.md

 ## 📝 Summary

-Magna Cum Laude (3.82 gpa) in Bachelor's in Computer Science from San Francisco State University, 2016-2020. l revel in solving critical problems, developing algorithms, and am passionate about building cutting-edge mobile applications.
+l revel in solving critical problems, developing algorithms, and building cutting-edge mobile applications.
 I thrive in fast-paced environments and enjoy working with others towards success as a team.
 I seek to surround myself with motivated, like-minded engineers who inspire me.
+I currently develop mobile apps at AgreeYa Solutions where I have experience working in the design and development of both greenfield and brownfield mobile applications across various platforms using hybrid and native technologies.
+I previously worked on building the core app at Kandou where I shipped features and released a new version of the app on app stores.
+I hold Magna Cum Laude in Bachelor's in Computer Science from San Francisco State University, 2016-2020.
+During my time in school,  I was a researcher and engineer who built and launched a pharmaceutical mobile app at Claryty which received an award from the school at the annual showcase.
+Moreover, I founded and led tutoring services at the computer science department for 3 years.

-I am interested in all things related to technology and designs, and my most recent career interests lie in Mobile Application Development, Human-Computer Interaction, Internet Application Design & Development, and Software Architecture.
+I am interested in all things related to technology and designs, and my most recent career interests lie in Full Stack Development, Mobile Application Development, Human-Computer Interaction, Internet Application Design & Development, and Software Architecture.
 <br><br>

 ## 👨🏽‍💻 Industry Experience